Itsdaodao/tp/docs/UserGuide.md

 Insert mode is the mode the application starts in.
 It allows you to send commands in the Command Box.

-Enter insert mode by pressing `i`.
+Switch back to insert mode by pressing `i`.

 #### Entering Scroll mode: `<Esc>`

 Scroll mode allows you to navigate entries in the application without leaving the home row.
-Scroll mode disables input to the Command Box, but don't worry about forgetting how to go back to input mode - a helpful hint is shown every time you enter scroll mode.
+Scroll mode disables input to the Command Box, but don't worry about forgetting how to go back to insert mode - a helpful hint is shown every time you enter scroll mode.

 Enter scroll mode by pressing `<Esc>`